 Rebuilding shattered lives of survivors and co-workers affected by line of duty deaths, through partnerships with law enforcement and the community.

-Washington State has lost over 300 officers in the line of duty since it became a state.
+Washington State has lost more than 370 officers in the line of duty since it became a state.

 Concerns of Police Survivors, Inc. provides resources to assist in the rebuilding of the lives of surviving families and affected co-workers of law enforcement officers killed in the line of duty as determined by Federal criteria.

 WAStateC.O.P.S. is one of over 50 chapters of Concerns of Police Survivors, founded in 1984.
 Our chapter was chartered in 1996 and serves survivors living in Washington State who have lost an officer in the line of duty, no matter where their officer made the ultimate sacrifice.